Fire & Rescue – An ISO Class 3 Rated Community

-Fast forward 146 years and the Firefighters of the City of Defiance are still dedicated to saving lives and protecting property.
-The Defiance Fire and Rescue Division provide fire prevention, fire suppression and respond to medical emergencies within the City of Defiance and Defiance Township.
+Fast forward 147 years and the Firefighters of the City of Defiance are still dedicated to saving lives and protecting property.
+The members of the Defiance Fire and Rescue Division provide fire prevention, fire suppression and respond to medical emergencies within the City of Defiance and Defiance Township.
 In addition, the Fire Division is contracted to provide EMS services to Noble Township.

-The department is currently staffed with 23 career firefighters (with two being the Assistant Chief and Fire Chief) and five part-time firefighters.
-The career firefighters are separated into three platoons with each shift working 24 hours on with 48 hours off.
-The shifts have a minimum staffing of five personnel.
+The department is currently staffed with 29 career firefighters (with two being the Assistant Chief and Fire Chief) and two part-time firefighters.
+The career firefighters are separated into three platoons with nine personnel per shift working 24 hours on with 48 hours off.
+The shifts have a minimum staffing of seven personnel.

 The Assistant Fire Chief is in charge of the Fire Prevention Bureau.
 It is the goal of the bureau to inspect every commercial building once per year.
 In order to meet this goal, line firefighters assist the Assistant Chief in performing fire safety inspections.
 Not only does this help with preventing a fire, but in the event that a fire does occur, the firefighters are familiar with the building because they have been in the structure when visibility was optimal.